British Military & Criminal History

 This article deals with the courts-martial of soldiers during the First World War, and in the period 1941-1953.

 Only those courts-martial which resulted in the death sentence being passed on soldiers from the Middlesex Regiment or Royal Engineers have been covered.
 I have started with these two British Army units, as I am especially interested in the history of the Royal Engineers and the Middlesex Regiment.

-The various records concerning courts-martial are contained in the Public Record Office.
+The various records concerning courts-martial are contained in the National Archives.
 The First World War courts-martial papers are now open for public inspection.
 An increasing amount of World War Two, and later, papers are becoming available for public inspection.